 Group roles into teams.

-Your volunteers are stronger when they work as a team.
+In Realm church management software your volunteers are stronger when they work as a team.
 Organize your roles into teams so you can easily communicate with them, create schedules, and more.

 Create and communicate volunteer schedules.